If you own residential rental property in a corporation, through a partnership, by way of a trust or joint venture you need to read this!

-An owner who fails to file the UHT Return as required under the UHT Act is subject to a minimum penalty of CA$5,000 if the person is an individual or CA$10,000 in all other cases, and a maximum penalty equal to the total of 5% of the UHT payable plus 3% of the UHT payable for each complete month that the UHT Return is not filed.
-If the UHT Return for a calendar year is still not filed by December 31 of the following calendar year, then the maximum amount of the penalty is determined as if certain exemptions to the UHT (such as those based on the occupant of the property and the availability of the property) were not available and UHT was otherwise payable.
-PENALTIES APPLY EVEN IF AN OWNER DOES NOT OWE THE TAX!!
-So, if you own a residential property that you rent out or which is not occupied, we advise that you determine firstly if you need to file a UHT return and secondly if there is a UHT liability.
+An owner who fails to file the UHT Return as required under the UHT Act is subject to a minimum penalty of (in Canadian dollars) $5,000 if the person is an individual or $10,000 in all other cases, and a maximum penalty equal to the total of 5% of the UHT payable plus 3% of the UHT payable for each complete month that the UHT Return is not filed.
+If the UHT Return for a calendar year is still not filed by December 31st of the following calendar year, then the maximum amount of the penalty is determined as if certain exemptions to the UHT (such as those based on the occupant of the property and the availability of the property) were not available and UHT was otherwise payable.
+Be warned, penalties for not filing apply even if an owner does not owe the tax!
+So, if you own a residential property that you rent out or is not occupied, we advise that you first determine if you need to file a UHT return, afterwards it’s important to know if you face a UHT liability.
 You can contact us for assistance and read more about this new tax below.

 Who must file?

-Unless a person is an “excluded owner”, the UHT Act requires an owner of one or more residential properties in Canada as of December 31 of a calendar year to file, for each such property, an annual return (the UHT Return).
+Unless a person is an “excluded owner”, the UHT Act requires an owner of one or more residential properties in Canada to file an annual return (the UHT Return) for each property they own.
 This filing requirement applies even if no UHT is payable due to the availability of an exemption under the UHT Act.

 Additional Information